-- 16.04(I)(i) An Employee who is eligible to be covered under the Dental Plan may choose to optout if they provide proof to the Union of spousal or other coverage under another dental plan.
-The "CUPE 3906 Dental Opt-Out Form" shall be submitted to the Union by the appropriate date. - (ii) Any opt-out or family enrolment will, once approved, remain in effect for the duration specified in the terms and conditions of CUPE's agreement with its carrier. - (iii) An "Opt-Out Form" or "Family Enrolment Form" must be provided together with all necessary documentation of alternative coverage to the Union within 15 days of the first date of employment. - 16.05 Upon request by the Employer, the Union will provide a summary report to the Employer accounting for the expenditures of funds referenced in Articles 16.02, 16.03 and 16.04, to a maximum of once per year.
+- 16.03(m)(i) An Employee who is eligible to be covered under the Dental Plan may choose to optout if they provide proof to the Union of spousal or other coverage under another dental plan.
+The "CUPE 3906 Dental Opt-Out Form" shall be submitted to the Union by the appropriate date. - (ii) Any opt-out or family enrolment will, once approved, remain in effect for the duration specified in the terms and conditions of CUPE's agreement with its carrier. - (iii) An "Opt-Out Form" or "Family Enrolment Form" must be provided together with all necessary documentation of alternative coverage to the Union within 15 days of the first date of employment. - The Union will provide a summary report to the Employer accounting for the expenditures of funds referenced in Articles 16.01, 16.02 and 16.03, to a maximum of once per year.
+Payment of these funds is contingent on the Employer's receipt of this report.